 We are currently authorized to issue up to 200,000,000 shares of common stock, par value \$0.01 per share, of which there were 77,584,405 shares outstanding as of November 1, 2013, excluding 327,312 shares of unvested restricted stock awarded under our 2013 Restated Stock Incentive Plan.
 Holders of our common stock are entitled to cast one vote for each share held of record on each matter submitted to a vote of stockholders.
 There is no cumulative voting for election of directors.
 Subject to the prior rights of any series of preferred stock which may from time to time be outstanding, if any, holders of our common stock are entitled to receive ratably dividends when, as and if declared by the board of directors out of funds legally available for such purpose and, upon the liquidation, dissolution or winding up of the company, are entitled to share ratably in all assets remaining after payment of liabilities and payment of accrued dividends and liquidation preferences on the preferred stock, if any.
 There are no redemption or sinking fund provisions that are applicable to our common stock.
 Subject only to the requirements of the DGCL, the board of directors may issue shares of our common stock without stockholder approval, at any time and from time to time, to such persons and for such consideration as the board of directors deems appropriate.
-Holders of our common stock is validly authorized and issued, fully paid and nonassessable.
+Holders of our common stock have no preemptive rights and have no rights to convert their common stock into any other securities.
+The outstanding common stock is validly authorized and issued, fully paid and nonassessable.